-April 15: What to Expect If You Receive the mRNA Vaccines (Pfizer, Moderna): You should receive a vaccination card or printout that says which COVID-19 vaccine you received, the date you received it, and where you received it.
+- What to Expect When You Receive the Vaccine: You should receive a vaccination card or printout that says which COVID-19 vaccine you received, the date you received it, and where you received it.
 Also, each COVID-19 vaccine has its own fact sheet with information about side effects, and when your second shot is needed.
-You should receive this on paper or electronically when you receive you first shot.

-April 15: Common Side Effects: Side effects are normal signs that your body is building protection and responding to the vaccine.
+You should receive this on paper or electronically when you receive you first shot. - Common Side Effects: Side effects are normal signs that your body is building protection and responding to the vaccine.
 These side effects should go away in a few days.
-Note that side effects most often occur the first day after the second mRNA dose.
-"Reactogenicity Following Receipt of mRNA-Based COVID-19 Vaccines" Johanna Chapin-Bardales, PhD, MPH1; Julianne Gee, MPH1; Tanya Myers, PhD, MSc1 JAMA April 5, 2021 doi:10.1001/jama.2021.5374
+Note that side effects may occur after the first or second dose.